MaterSim/AtomisticSimulation/lectures/lec_05.md

 # Week 5: MD Analysis I: Structural Characterization

-So far, we have learned some fundamentals about how to develop a MD simulation to model the atomistic process of materials.
+So far, we have learned some fundamentals about how to write a code and run a MD simulation to model the atomistic process of materials.
 By running the simulation, we expect to generate a set of time-dependent atomic trajectories by solving Newton’s equations of motion for a system of particles.
-Next, it is important to understand the simulation results.
-Indeed, post-analysis is essential for interpreting these trajectories to extract meaningful physical properties.
-In this lecture, we will cover several fundamental post-analysis techniques: evolution of observables, visualization of MD trajectories, the radial distribution function (RDF), and the vibrational spectrum.
+Next, it is important to understand these simulation results.
+Indeed, it is essential to extract meaningful physical properties from the simulation results.
+In this lecture, we will cover several fundamental post-analysis techniques:

+1. Validation of MD simulation by tracking the evolution of observables,
+2. Visualization of MD trajectories,
+3. Radial distribution function (RDF),
+4. Vibrational spectrum.

 ## 5.1 Evolution of Macroscopic Observables

 In the previous lecture and coding exercises, we have frequently mentioned the tracking of observables like total energy, volume, and temperature throughout an MD simulation to ensure the system reaches equilibrium and conserves energy (in appropriate ensembles).

-- Constant Energy (NVE): Total energy should remain constant.
+1. NVE: Total energy should remain constant.
-- Constant Temperature (NVT): Temperature is maintained constant via a thermostat (a fluctuation of Temperature or kinetic energy around some values).
+2. NVT: A fluctuation of Temperature or kinetic energy around some values).
-- Constant Pressure (NPT): Both Temperature and Volume fluctuate to maintain temperature and pressure.
+3. NPT: Both Temperature and Volume fluctuate to maintain temperature and pressure.

 In your MD simulation, it is advised to save these values every some time interval.
 Many codes would print out these information to some file.
 You must go over these results to ensure your simulation results make sense!